 Wrap the cut ends with damp paper towels, seal in a plastic bag (I use ziploc bags) and place in the refrigerator for 2 weeks.
 This will put the cutting into a normal dormant mode, making it behave as if it’s Winter.

-Place the entire hot house container onto an insulated table (preferably wood).
+Place the entire hot house onto an insulated table (preferably wood).
 To maintain the grow medium temperature at 70F, insert the seeding heat mat under between the terrarium and the table and plug it into an outlet.
 Check the temperature periodically.
 If it goes over 70F, unplug it.
 Move this entire unit into a shaded area, in a greenhouse or near a window in your home.
 If it’s inside a greenhouse, you might not need the seeding heat mat.

 Dryness is not your friend.
 Let’s add moisture.

-Lift up one end of the large dome and using your spray bottle, mist a spray of water inside to get it super steamy inside.
+Lift up one end of the humidity dome and using your spray bottle, mist a spray of water inside to get it super steamy inside.
 You will need to do this everyday.
 Check on this daily.

 The tree above that is featured in this section in the orange pot succeeded as one out of 18 cuttings that I tried this out on.